At what age does Lightning Soccer start?

 What is an Alternate?

-Alternate players are qualified players who are registered and listed on the official league roster, trains with the team and may be invited to participate in games, solely at the discretion of the head coach.
+Alternate players are qualified players who are registered and listed on the official league roster, trains with the team and will play in 3 games, chosen by the head coach.
+They may be invited to play in additional games if needed plus any tournaments.

 What is Player Pool?